The San Jose Scale (Quadraspidiotus perniciosus) was described in California during the year 1880.

 As a consequence of the sucked sap, the tree weakens and the harvest is reduced.

-The cochineal, when placed on the trunk, obstructs the stomata (cells responsible for respiration and capture of CO2).
+The black scale, when placed on the trunk, obstructs the stomata (cells responsible for respiration and capture of CO2).

 The Bites of the Quadraspidiotus perniciosus are toxic and wither the affected area.

-The fruit reduces its commercial value due to the visible spots on the skin and the presence of the cochineal.
+The fruit reduces its commercial value due to the visible spots on the skin and the presence of the black scale.

 In small fruit trees and even large trees.
 When control techniques are not carried out after several campaigns of Quadraspidiotus perniciosus attacks, the populations reach levels that can dry the tree completely.

-Curiosities: This species of cochineal does not excrete molasses.
+Curiosities: This species of black scale does not excrete molasses.

 Control of San Jose Scale